harshabelavadi/pong-staged/Stage0/gameplay.md

 ## Feature

-This module interacts with level module, drawObjects module continuously for animating objects and is responsible for initiating and maintaining game-play.
+This module interacts with level module, draw objects module continuously for animating objects and is responsible for initiating and maintaining game-play.

 ## Acceptance Criteria